 But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?
 My little children, let us not love in word or in tongue, but in deed and in truth.

 a.
 Let us not love in word or in tongue, but in deed and in truth: John will not allow us to merely talk about love; real love is demonstrated in actions (though it is also often evident in our feelings).

 b.
 And shuts up his heart from him, how does the love of God abide in him?
 If you have the capability to meet a brother’s needs, and do nothing to meet those needs, then how can you say you love that brother?
 How does the love of God abide in you?

 ii.
 What is the limit to this kind of love?
 The only limit is the one that love itself imposes.
-When giving to a person, meeting his perceived or immediate need, does him harm instead of good – then the loving thing to do is to not give him what he asks for, but to give him what he really needs instead.
+When giving to a person, if meeting his perceived or immediate need, does him harm instead of good – then the loving thing to do is to not give him what he asks for, but to instead give him what he really needs.

 c.
 My little children, let us not love in word or in tongue, but in deed and in truth: We can substitute talk for love – talking about meeting people’s needs instead of actually meeting them.